Gregory Gaye: Career

 Gaye also performed on television.
 In 1953, he played the evil ruler who tries to destroy the earth in the television series Commando Cody: Sky Marshal of the Universe.
 Between 1954 and 1970, Gaye appeared as a guest on a number of television shows, including five guest appearances on The F.B.I.

+Personal life

+Gaye was the uncle of actor George Gaynes.

 Death

-Gaye died in 1993 in Studio City, California.
-He was predeceased, in 1985, by second wife Frances Lee, whom he had married in 1944.
+Gaye died in 1993 in Studio City, California, aged 92.
+He was predeceased, in 1985, by his second wife, Frances Lee, whom he had married in 1944.
 He was cremated and his ashes are held privately.